afelallaric/finalprojectmobile/README.md

 To run this project use this flutter run :
-- flutter run --dart-define=GEMINI_API_KEY='Your Gemini API Key' so you can use the daily quest feature (this feature use gemini ai to generate the daily quests)
+- flutter run --dart-define=GEMINI_API_KEY='Your Gemini API Key'

+with this you can use the daily quest feature (this feature use gemini ai to generate the daily quests)